HomeBlog

 Getting cited by AI search engines requires direct-answer content, verified entity signals and AI-crawlable technical architecture.
 ChatGPT, Perplexity, Gemini and Copilot each weigh these signals differently.
 Definitive content achieves a 36.2% citation rate versus 20.2% for hedged content, a 79% performance gap that holds across all 4 major engines.

-Each engine uses a different retrieval mechanism: ChatGPT draws from training data and live retrieval.
+• Each engine uses a different retrieval mechanism: ChatGPT draws from training data and live retrieval.
 Perplexity runs a 3-layer machine learning reranker with live web access.
-Google AI Overviews pull 62.9% of citations from outside the top-10 search rankings.
+Google AI Overviews regularly cite pages from outside the top-10 search rankings.

 Traditional SEO still wins for high-volume keywords and brand searches.
 But B2B brands that want to be cited by ChatGPT, Perplexity, Gemini, Copilot and Grok need a full citation architecture: entity signals, answer-first content, schema, verified proof and crawlable technical foundations.
-Intelligent Resourcing AEO/GEO service installs these foundations so you are visible in AI Answer.
+Intelligent Resourcing's AEO/GEO service installs these foundations so you are visible in AI answers.

 Why Are 95.7% of B2B Brands Absent From AI Discovery?